Lyft’s stock has a blue Monday as shares slide after public debut

 And — judging by the company’s share price at the end of the day — what they saw wasn’t exactly to their liking.

-Lyft’s shares suffered a pretty blue Monday in trading on the Nasdaq stock exchange today, closing down $9.28 (or 11.85%).
+Lyft’s shares suffered a pretty blue Monday in trading on the Nasdaq stock exchange today, closing down $9.28 (or 11.85 percent).

-Once trading after the pink confetti was swept up off the floor and analysts and investors had a different story to tell about one of the first unicorns to make its public debut.
+Once trading after the pink confetti was swept up off the floor, analysts and investors had a different story to tell about one of the first unicorns to make its public debut.

-Part of the reason for the company’s share price tumble was a report from Guggenheim Partners analyst Jake Fuller, which voiced skepticism about the ride hailing company’s path to profitability.
+Part of the reason for the company’s share price tumble was a report from Guggenheim Partners analyst Jake Fuller, which voiced skepticism about the ride-hailing company’s path to profitability.

 Lyft’s financial picture has always been challenged.
 That was clear from the moment it filed its financial documents with the Securities and Exchange Commission before its public debut.